ezra-bible-app/ezra-bible-app/README.md

 The latest installation packages for Windows, Linux and macOS can be found on [this page][latest].
 Specific install instructions are below.

 ### Windows
 Install Ezra Project by downloading the installer.
 The installer can then be executed with one click/double-click.
+Note that Windows will warn you that the vendor of this package could not be verified (Installer is not signed).
+However, you can still go ahead and install the application.
 Once installed, Ezra Project will open automatically and there will be a link available on your Desktop.

 ### Linux
 Install Ezra Project by downloading a package for your distribution.
 After installing the package you will find "Ezra Project" in your application menu.